During registration you will indicate your desire to join us at Lazy F Camp, or participate online via Zoom.

 Quarterly will be a mixture of physical presence at Lazy F, and online presence.

-Worship Groups, Interest groups and Family Night will run separate physical and online sessions in "parallel"; those present at Lazy F will be in one set of sessions, while those online will be in a separate set of sessions.
+Worship Groups will run separate physical and online sessions in "parallel"; those present at Lazy F will be in one set of sessions, while those online will be in a separate set of sessions.

 The childrens' programs and Junior Friends will only include those present at Lazy F.